 Capital cost allowance (CCA) allows Canadian businesses to annually claim depreciation expenses for capital assets under the Income Tax Act.
-This article describes how to calculate Capital Cost Allowance and fill in the CCA schedule.
+This article describes how to calculate CCA and how to fill in the CCA schedule.

 What Type of Business Do You Have?

 The procedure of calculating CCA is the same for both forms.
-When you look at Area A/Schedule 8 you’ll see that it’s a table with eight different columns and a separate chart for Motor vehicle CCA.
+When you look at Area A/Schedule 8, you will see a table with eight different columns and a separate chart for Motor vehicle CCA.

-Basically to calculate Capital Cost Allowance, you list all the additional depreciable property your business has bought this year, determine how much of the purchase cost of each property you can claim as an income tax deduction by seeing what CCA class each type of property is in, add that all up and then apply that to the Capital Cost Allowance balance you have carried over from last year (if any).
+To calculate CCA, list all the additional depreciable property your business has bought this year.
+Then, determine how much of the purchase cost of each property you can claim as an income tax deduction by assigning a CCA class to each type of property.
+Add these amounts up and apply the total to the CCA balance you may have carried over from last year (if any).

 The CCA Table